 We are here to help cut the list down to save you time.
-We’ve selected four of our favorite brands that our teacher panel recommends as their favorite.
+We’ve selected four of our favorite brands that our teacher panel recommends as their favorite for keeping track of lesson plans.
 We’ve also included a guide for what features you should insist upon in your planner in case you want to go shopping offline.

 Best Teacher Planners - Our Top 4

 Erin Condren is well known among educators, so it should be no surprise we are recommending their planners as the Best Overall choice.
-You get the best of both worlds – a sturdy planner strong enough to handle the day-to-day abuse a planner gets, along with enough customization options to make it your very own.
+You get the best of both worlds – a sturdy planner strong enough to handle the day-to-day abuse all planners for teachers can get, along with enough customization options to make it your very own.

-There are nearly 100 styles to choose from so you should find one to fit your personality.
+There are nearly 100 styles to choose from so you should find one to fit your personality or color taste.
 If you tire of your cover, don’t fret – you can remove it and choose another.
+Way cool!

-Erin Condren planners come in both school year or full-year styles.
-There are also choices based on lesson blocks, extra pages included – I could go on and on but you need to see it for yourself.
+Erin Condren teacher planners come in both school year or full-year styles.
+There are also choices based on lesson blocks, extra pages to keep track of ALL the thoughts you need to during the day, seating charts – I could go on and on but you need to see it for yourself.
+It’s our pick for the top spot among the best teacher planners.

 bloom Planners might not be as well known as Erin Condren, but we have a few Friends of Fractus that encouraged us to include them in our roundup.

 These educators use them and love them!
-The teacher planners tick off all the boxes – they have both monthly and weekly calendars.
+The teacher planner ticks off all the boxes – they have both monthly and weekly calendars.
 There are section tabs to easily find what you are looking for quickly.
-You’ll also find pockets and extra pages for your notes.
+You’ll also find pockets and extra note pages to keep track of reminders, ideas – whatever you need!

-Most of these planners only include 7 lesson blocks per day.
+Most of these teacher planners only include 7 lesson blocks per day.
 This is fine for many classrooms.
-If customization isn’t a huge issue for you, you should check out the styles available.
+If customization isn’t a huge issue for you, check out the styles available.
+It could be the best teacher planner to help you stay organized.

 The Elan Lesson Planner comes in a pre-printed academic year format.
 That’s nice because it’s less work for you setting it up.
 You can get them in 6, 7 or 8 period formats.
-We link to the 7-period one because it’s the one our advisors used and it also comes with a convenient pocket.
+All of them include a weekly pages format – the week stretches across 2 pages.
+We link to the 7-period one because it’s the one our advisers used and it also comes with a convenient pocket.

 This academic-year planner is built with teachers in mind.
 It comes with not only tabbed-months, but also weekly overviews to help keep you organized.

-One feature that sets this planner apart is the three-year reference calendar to help you plan farther into the future.
+One feature that sets this planner apart as among the best is the three-year reference calendar to help you plan farther into the future.
 You’ll also find ample extras that are par for the course in a planner.
 Class birthdays and contacts, seating charts, class records and a pocket all come standard.
+These planner features are important to help you stay organized.
+It’s not all just about the teacher lesson plans!

 Classroom Planner Size